qlonik/musical-parakeet/README.md

 ## 🚀 Getting Started

-Once you have installed Debian on your nodes, there are 6 stages to getting a Flux-managed cluster up and runnning.
+Once you have installed Debian on your nodes, there are six stages to getting a Flux-managed cluster up and runnning.

+> [!IMPORTANT]
+> For all stages below the commands **MUST** be ran on your personal workstation within your repository directory

 ### 🎉 Stage 1: Create a Git repository